handy-vic/python/README.md

-# Microservice for your entity-extraction functionality using FastAPI, which is a modern, fast (high-performance) web framework for building APIs.TXT TO CSV Microservice
+# Microservice for your entity-extraction functionality using FastAPI, Hosted with Docker.

 1. Install the following packages pip install fastapi uvicorn python-multipart spacy pandas